 I am writing this story to any authorities who care about our country’s future healthcare system and those who pursue justice and transparency.

-Soon after I came to this beautiful country, I started seeking employments like many other migrants.
-I was naïve enough to not understand that my skill-set as a physician would not secure me a job in hospital or outpatient settings even as a patient assistant.
-That time, even working as a phlebotomist required degree and training.
+Soon after I came to this beautiful country, I started seeking employment like many other migrants.
+I was naïve enough to not understand that my skill-set as a physician could not secure me a job in a hospital or outpatient setting since working as a medical assistant or phlebotomist required a degree and training.

-I had to apply for other jobs, after numerous unsuccessful attempts I decided to work on hospitality jobs (Washing dishes at a night club, Papa John’s pizza store, Jimmy Johns sandwich shop, WaitersToGo, and so many others).
+I had to apply for other jobs, after numerous unsuccessful attempts I decided to work on hospitality jobs (Washing dishes at a nightclub, Papa John’s pizza store, Jimmy Johns sandwich shop, WaitersToGo, Lyft, and so many others).

 Years passed by and I completed all my US Medical Licensing Exam to get closer to an ultimate goal that is aligned with my skills, working as a physician.